Maksym-UA/tournament/README.md

 ### Running the database

 The PostgreSQL database server will automatically be started inside the VM.
 You can use the `psql` command-line tool to access it and run SQL statements.
+Run `\c tournament` to run the database.

+    ```
+    vagrant@vagrant:/vagrant/tournament$ psql
+    vagrant=> \c tournament
+    You are now connected to database "tournament" as user "vagrant".
+    tournament=>
+    ```

 ### That's it you are ready to go!
 Feel free to make any changes to the provided code.